gl-inet/docs3.x/docs/tutorials/wireguard_client.md

     Please follow the guide [here](https://support.purevpn.com/setup-wireguard-on-linux){target="_blank"} to get the WireGuard configuration file.

-    **Note**: Not all the users have upgrade to their new dashboard which can generate the WireGuard configuration file.
-Please make sure to copy the file and activate the connection within 5 minutes once the profile is downloaded, otherwise the configuration will expire and you will have to redownload a fresh configuration file.
-After connecting, if you stop connecting for 15 minutes or so, when you connect again, you will not be able to connect and will need to regenerate a new WireGuard configuration.
+    **Note**: Please make sure to copy the file and activate the connection within 30 minutes once the profile is downloaded, otherwise the configuration will expire and you will have to redownload a fresh configuration file.

 <div id="hidemevpn"></div>